Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Startup loans.
 Loans for new businesses could be particularly useful to eBay sellers that are new to the game.
 They tend to have less strict eligibility requirements and can come in smaller amounts and terms.
 Be prepared to submit a business plan.

 - Fixed-term business loans.
-These are more traditional business loans that are funded in one lump sum and repaid over a set period of time.
-They’re better suited for heavy weight sellers: You’ll usually need to have been in business for at least one year and have monthly revenue of $10,000 or more to qualify.
+These are more traditional Get a fixed-term business loan with predictable monthly payments business loans that are funded in one lump sum and repaid over a set period of time.
+They’re better suited for heavyweight sellers: You’ll usually need to have been in business for at least one year and have monthly revenue of $10,000 or more to qualify.

 - Personal loans.
-Personal loans may be the way to go if you have a small one-time business expenses like launching a new website, buying new equipment or advertising.
+One way to go is with personal loans if you have a small one-time business expenses like launching a new website, buying new equipment or advertising.
 These loans could have lower interest rates than business loans, especially if you have an excellent credit score.

 - Crowdfunding.
 Got a small following?
 Or a social network?
-Set up a campaign on a crowdfunding platform and ask your friends and fans to make small contributions.
+Use a crowdfunding platform to create a campaign and ask your friends and fans to make small contributions.

 Compare top online business lenders